damianmcclure/similarity-set/README.md

 `npm install similarity-set`

 ## Description
-I created this to detect monotonous messages to be ignored..
-I went with the (string-similarity)[https://www.npmjs.com/package/string-similarity] module at first, but after seeing it was deprecated I decided I probably shouldn't use it.
+I created this to detect monotonous messages to be ignored.
+I went with the [string-similarity](https://www.npmjs.com/package/string-similarity) module at first, but after seeing it was deprecated I decided I probably shouldn't use it.

 This is basically a continuation of the `string-similarity` package made by aceakash.
 Credits go to them for the dice's coefficient handler.